ThrillStays

 Before comparing devices, understanding the underlying satellite networks is essential — they have meaningfully different performance characteristics that affect which device you should choose.

 Iridium (used by Garmin inReach and Zoleo): 66 Low Earth Orbit (LEO) satellites providing truly global coverage, including both poles.
 Iridium is the only satellite network that covers 100% of the earth’s surface, including the Arctic and Antarctic.
 Message delivery time: typically 20–90 seconds.
-The Iridium network is also the backbone of maritime safety communications, which indicates its reliability engineering is defense-grade.
+The Iridium network is also the backbone of maritime safety communications, indicating its reliability engineering is defense-grade.

 Globalstar (used by SPOT products): 48 LEO satellites providing coverage across approximately 80% of the earth’s surface.
 Excellent coverage in North America, Europe, and populated parts of South America and Asia.
 Significant coverage gaps in polar regions, parts of central Africa, and some Pacific Ocean areas.
 Message delivery: similar to Iridium in covered areas.
-Coverage gaps are Globalstar’s primary limitation relative to Iridium — for travelers staying within North America, Europe, or Australia, the gaps rarely matter.
+Coverage gaps are Globalstar’s primary limitation — for travelers staying within North America, Europe, or Australia, the gaps rarely matter.
 For Himalayan trekking, Antarctic expeditions, or high-latitude sailing, Iridium coverage is essential.

 Key Takeaway: If your adventures stay primarily in North America, Europe, or developed Asia-Pacific, SPOT’s Globalstar network is sufficient and the lower device and subscription costs represent real savings.
 For genuinely remote global travel — high-altitude Himalayan trekking, polar expeditions, transoceanic sailing — Garmin inReach’s Iridium coverage is worth the premium.